 Genre: Children’s Mystery Spinoff of Soap Operatic Book Series Starring Blond-Haired-Blue-Eyed Twins.

 Liz and Jess are spending a week at day camp, along with the rest of their mystery club, the Snoopers.
 Liz loves ALL the activities, while Jess thinks they’re boring.
 She hates getting hot and messy and carrying her wet swimsuit home every day (c’mon, Jess, you get to swim in a modern pool, not a radioactive, leech-filled pond.
 Not that I’d know anything about that…).
 But she is looking forward to sitting outside on a log at night and roasting sticky marshmallows.
-She’s three-dimensional!
+She’s three-dimensional, you see!

 Srsly, it’s kind of refreshing.